-Content blocks enable you to create content that you can share between multiple articles.
-This is useful for content such as disclaimers or boilerplate text that you only want to create once, maintain centrally, and reuse in multiple places.
+Content blocks let you create content that you can share between multiple articles.
+This is useful for content such as disclaimers or boilerplate text that you want to create once, maintain centrally, and reuse in multiple places.

 The reusable content is stored in a content block, which exists independently from article content in the help center.
 You can use content blocks in any article that is enabled to use them.
 In this article, regular text refers to any article text that you create that is not in a content block.